MeeXaSiK/FiniteStateMachine/README.md

-# Context State Machine
+# Finite State Machine
-Lightweight Context State Machine for Unity
+Lightweight Finite State Machine for Unity
 * Supports condition transitions
 * Can be used for any entity
 * Awesome performance